iamvijaydev/vijaydevin.github.io/_posts/2014-06-19-hello-world.md

 I am Vijay Dev from India.
 I am UI & Front-end developer with 5 years of solid experience in web and mobile applications.

-My experience range from a varity of technologies and frameworks, and yes of-course I can nerd and a movie junkie and an avid gamer.
-But I do love swimming and roller scating too ;)
+My experience range from a varity of technologies and frameworks, and yes of-course I'm a nerd and a movie junkie and an avid gamer.
+But I do love swimming and roller scating too. :smile:

 This site is my efforts to start writing a blog to share and interact my experiences and knowledge with the internet.